jasti/jasti.github.io/_posts/2014-05-24-consulting.markdown

 title: Looking For A Career Change?
 Try Consulting
 category: posts
 ---
-After working for 6 years at Goldman Sachs(GS) doing a mix of software development and project management, I felt like I needed a career change.
-I was also doing my MBA while working at GS, which encouraged me to look into technology consulting.
+After working for 6 years at Goldman Sachs (GS) doing a mix of software development and project management, I felt like I needed a career change.
+I was also doing my MBA while working at GS (a post for another time), which encouraged me to look into technology consulting.
 I felt that it would allow me to stay technical, solve interesting problems and work with people outside the tech world.
-After interviewing at a couple of consulting firms, I picked <a href="http://www.crd.com/">Charles River Development</a>.
+After interviewing at a couple of consulting firms, I decided to work in the consulting arm of a financial software company.

 A year has passed and having worked on close to 9 different client projects in the past year, I feel like I have a good understanding of the consulting job genre.
 I didn't have many people to talk to before considering my current job.
 I hope that this post will help you if you are in the market looking to do something different.